You are here

 The Kansas Teacher Service Scholarship is a merit-based service obligation scholarship program that provides financial assistance to both students pursuing bachelor's degree programs and currently licensed teachers pursuing an endorsement in hard-to-fill disciplines or master's degrees in hard-to-fill disciplines or either group planning to teach in an underserved geographic area.
 Recipients sign agreements to teach one year for each year of scholarship support in Kansas.

 The Kansas Nursing Service Scholarship requires an obligation to practice as an LPN or RN in Kansas and work for a sponsor.
 A sponsor means any adult care home, psychiatric hospital, medical care facility, home health agency, local health department or any state agency, which employs LPNs or RNs, licensed by the State of Kansas.
 The sponsor will provide partial scholarship funding and provide employment upon licensure of the recipient.
 Recipients must sign agreements to practice nursing for a sponsor one year for each year of scholarship support.

 The Kansas State Scholarship is designed to assist financially needy students in the top 20-40% of Kansas high school graduates who are designated as state scholars during the senior year of high school.

-The Kansas Comprehensive Grant is available to needy Kansas residents enrolled full-time at eighteen private colleges and universities located in Kansas, the six state universities, and Washburn University.
+The Kansas Comprehensive Grant is available to needy Kansas residents enrolled full-time at eighteen private colleges and universities located in Kansas, the six state universities and Washburn University.
 This grant is funded by the state of Kansas.
 The Kansas Legislature provides limited assistance to financially needy students.
 To be considered you must complete and submit the FAFSA, listing one or more eligible colleges in the FAFSA.
-The priority receipt deadline is April 1.
 The funding level allows about 1 in 3 eligible students to be assisted with award amounts ranging from $200 - $3,500 at the private institutions and $100 - $1,500 at the public institutions.
 This grant is based on financial need after all other forms of aid are considered, and amounts are awarded based on the remaining need up to $3500.